mta-solutions/fsharp-data-validation/README.md

         // validation
 ```

-So, what type should we use for `'F`?
+Now, the question remains: What type should we use for `'F`?

 ### Failures Are Types Too

-Notice that when we discuss validation failures, we do not call them errors.
+When discussing validation failures, we refer to them as *failures* rather than *errors*.
-Error implies some undesirable or unexpected behavior.
-Validation issues are expected and our code should be able to handle them smoothly by returning a meaningful result to the user.
+The term "error" implies undesirable or unexpected behavior, whereas validation issues are expected and should be handled gracefully by returning meaningful results to the user.
 Therefore, validation issues are not errors.
-But how do we represent failures?
+But how do we represent these failures?

-With types of course!
+With types, of course!

 ```fsharp
 module Example.Types